vieapps/Components.Repository/README.md

 # VIEApps.Components.Repository

-The tiny polyglot library to help POCO objects work with both NoSQL and SQL databases in the same time (just another ORM-ish library) on  .NET Standard 2.x
+The tiny polyglot library to help POCO objects work with both NoSQL and SQL databases in the same time (just another ORM-ish component) on  .NET Standard 2.x/.NET Core 3.x

-- POCO objects can be stored in both NoSQL database (MongoDB) and SQL database (Microsoft SQL, MySQL, PostgreSQL, SQLite) at the same time as individual objects or synced objects
+- POCO objects can be stored in both NoSQL database (MongoDB) and SQL database (SQLServer, MySQL, PostgreSQL) at the same time as individual objects or synced objects
 - Attributes/Columns are mapped like ActiveRecord acts
 - Have built-in extended properties
-- Integrated with caching component [VIEApps.Components.Caching](https://github.com/vieapps/Components.Caching) to reduce all I/O round trips
+- Integrated with caching component ([VIEApps.Components.Caching](https://github.com/vieapps/Components.Caching)) to reduce all I/O round trips
 - Built-in serializations with JSON and XML
-- Fully async with distributed transactions supported (SQL)
+- Fully async with distributed transactions supported (both SQL and NoSQL replica)

 ## NuGet